Bill S-211 Annual Report & Attestation

 B- Its policies and due diligence processes in relation to forced labour and child labour

-To prevent and reduce the risk that forced labour or child labour is used at any step of the production of goods in Canada or imported into Canada, Springwall was supported and bound by internal policies and procedures.
+To prevent and reduce the risk that forced labour or child labour is used at any step of the production of goods in Canada or imported into Canada, Springwall is supported and bound by internal policies and procedures.
 These policies and procedures include:

 - Two (2) collective agreements, both of which contain provisions governing hours of work.
 These provisions mandate reasonable working hours and are aligned with applicable labour laws and regulations, ensuring compliance with industry standards and promoting fair working conditions for all employees.